MadisonCreates/FIB/README.md

+# FID
-# This Repo is for DIGI2500 Fundementals of Interactive Design.
+This Repo is for DIGI2500 Fundementals of Interactive Design.
 Putting more description
 3 web sites
 etc.